 She has worked on many complex mortgage financing transactions involving commercial real estate with various elements of property development.
 She has also been a member of inter-firm legal teams acting for clients on major acquisitions, mergers and sales of businesses involving real estate portfolios.

-Currently Albina is the Treasurer on the National Real Property Subsection.
+Currently Albina is the Vice-President on the National Real Property Subsection.
 She is also a director on the Board of Regents of The University of Winnipeg from which she received her Bachelor of Arts in 1984.

 EDUCATION: University of Winnipeg B.A., 1984